 The Sierra installer initially asks for a server address.
 You will want to use cat.opal-libraries.org instead of an IP address.
 To check or change this entry:

-If you try to launch the Install for Sierra after unzipping the file and it doesn't work, it's probably the result of the Catalina OS which basically blocks anything that doesn’t come through the app store or is certified by Apple.
+If you try to launch the Install for Sierra after unzipping the file and it doesn't work, it may be the result of the OS blocking anything that doesn’t come through the app store or is certified by Apple.